ASTHA193/KBC/README.md

 # KBC
-Simple code of KBC in which right answer to question continues the game and increase the prize and wrong answer leads to loosening of the game.
+Simple code of KBC in which right answer to question continues the game and increase the prize money and wrong answer leads to loosening of the game.<br/>